brlin-tw/brlin-os-customizations/README.md

-# Buo-ren, Lin's OS Customizations<br>林博仁的作業系統客製內容（開發中）
+# Buo-ren, Lin's OS Customizations

-本專案提供了個人慣用的作業系統環境的建置程序，用於方便自己在系統重新安裝後快速地恢復工作環境
+This project provides personally preferred operating system environment build process, for convenience after re-installing the system.

-透過使用 Ansible 自動化技術進行佈署，未來亦有可能支援其他作業系統散步版本
+Via the use of Ansible automation, it should be able to extend it to other OS distributions.

-## 依賴軟體
+## Dependencies

 * [Ansible](https://ansible.com)

-## 使用方式
+## How to use

-（待補）
+T.B.A.